 Head south to laid-back Austin, filled with the pulse of country and folk music and a great place to catch a live concert.
 Take a relaxing stroll around the grounds of the University of Texas, perhaps checking out the view from the top of the UT Tower while you’re there.
 Afterwards, admire the striking architecture of the pink granite Texas State Capitol, which is taller than its more-famous counterpart in Washington DC.
 For an offbeat summer attraction, wait until dusk and then head for Congress Avenue Bridge, home to 1.5 million Mexican free-tailed bats – quite a sight to behold.

 Continue on to bustling San Antonio, where the Alamo, the site of the 1836 battle, makes a stark reminder of Texas’s turbulent past.
 The Alamo is connected to various shopping centres, theatres, parks, museums and even a brewery by the famed San Antonio River Walk, a system of paved footpaths along the San Antonio River.
-The walk is brought to life by the multi-coloured table umbrellas at the bars and cafés that line the route, which also connects to Marriage Island.
-This heart-shaped islet in the middle of the river is supposed to possess good luck-generating powers, making it popular for weddings.
+The walk is brought to life by the multi-coloured table umbrellas at the bars and cafes that line the route, which also connects to Marriage Island, a heart-shaped islet in the middle of the river whose good luck generating powers make it popular for weddings.

-Finish your Journey in well-heeled Houston, famous for NASA’s Space Center Houston, which offers a fascinating insight into space exploration – you can even take a tram tour of Mission Control.
-An assortment of other museums in the Museum District showcase the sciences, arts and local history.
+Finish your journey in well-heeled Houston, famous for NASA’s Space Center Houston, which offers a fascinating insight into space exploration – you can even take a tram tour of Mission Control.
+Use your Houston CityPass to explore an assortment of other museums in the Museum District showcasing the sciences, arts and local history.
 After all that exploring, refresh in the city’s ethnically diverse restaurant scene – why not try the southern speciality of fried chicken and waffles?

 Depart Houston and return to the UK